Year 6 Students moving into Year 7

 We will include half-brothers and half-sisters; stepbrothers and stepsisters; and foster brothers and foster sisters who live at the same address as part of the same family unit.

-Late Applications
+Late applications

 Late applications (those received after the closing date) will only be considered after those received by the closing date.
 The only exception to this is applications for looked after children that are received by 30 November will be included with on time applications.

-Admission of children outside their normal age group
+Applications outside of the normal age group

 Parents may seek a place for their child outside of their normal age group, for example, to a higher year group if the child is gifted and talented or to a lower year group if the child has experienced problems such as ill health.